The Wish Doctor by Arlen Feldman

 It took her much less time to finish than it had taken me to go through the same text, and it suddenly occurred to me how wise a wish she had made.
 There were no books in this library that she couldn’t read.
 I was very slightly jealous.

 Her calligraphy was also beautiful.
 That had not been part of the agreement with the djinn.
 She obviously had hidden depths.
 Her translation was essentially the same as mine, except for a few words here or there.
 But then one word jumped out at me.
-Where I had translated firstborn child, she had written the word heir.
+Where I had translated firstborn child, she had written son and heir.

 My heart jumped again, but this time out of fear.
 The crown prince had dozens, possibly hundreds of children, most illegitimate.
 Many resided in the palace, doing little more than taking up space.